Well, change your date!!! Just kidding! A couple pieces of advice we always give to anyone throwing a wedding:

 Parking for us is rarely ever an issue, as the group travels together in one vehicle with the equipment.
 However, there are a very few venues that may need to plan ahead to provide parking for a passenger van with cargo trailer.

-We give ourselves two and a half hours to get our equipment into the venue, setup, and sound check.
-We rarely ever need more than one hour, but we give ourselves the extra time in case it’s needed.
+We give ourselves three hours to get our equipment into the venue, setup, and sound check.
+We rarely ever need more than one hour and 15 minutes, but we give ourselves the extra time in case it’s needed.